 Wyoming Hemp & Hemp‑Derived Cannabinoid Laws

-This guide provides educational information on Wyoming’s hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
-It is for educational purposes only and not legal advice.
+This guide provides educational, state‑specific information on Wyoming hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
+It is for informational purposes only and does not constitute legal advice.

 Wyoming hemp laws: quick overview